AlexSua/python-cli-generator/README.md

     "builtin_class_functions_generator": False
 }

-# Create CLI class with the selected configuratio.
+# Create CLI class with the selected configuration.
 cli = Cli(**options)

 # Generate CLI arguments for Test class
 cli.generate_arguments(Test())

-# Geberate CLI arguments for the following dictionary.
+# Generate CLI arguments for the following dictionary.
 cli.generate_arguments({
     "subcommand1": (Test1()),
     "subcommand2": [test, (Test2(), generate_arguments_options)],
     "subcommand3": (Test3()),
 })

-# Obtain the arguments that are introduced in the cli as a dictionary.
+# Obtain the arguments that are going to be introduced in the CLI as a dictionary.
 args = cli.parse()

-# Execute the selected command in the cli.
+# Execute the selected command in the CLI.
 # If no arguments are introduced the function
 # you select in the CLI will be executed with
 # the arguments you have introduced in the CLI.